terramate-io/terramate/docs/map.md

 }
 ```

-Let's say you would like to aggregate those values by `name`, then you can do it
-with the `map` block as defined below:
+Let's aggregate those values by `name`, by using the `map` block as defined below:

 ```
 map totals {